Pinellas Family Lawyer

 -Attorney Roland D. Boyd III

 A divorce attorney will prepare you for the road ahead after being served with a petition for dissolution of marriage.
-A divorce lawyer will work towards getting you a fair result, whether the focus of the dispute is on the parenting plan, alimony, dividing assets, child support, holidays, or any other issue that may come up in a divorce.
+A divorce lawyer will work towards getting you a fair result, whether the focus of the dispute is on the parenting plan, alimony, dividing assets, child support, holidays, or any other issue that may come up during a divorce.

 A divorce lawyer will work to ensure you have the divorce information and family law resources needed to understand the divorce process.
 Your divorce lawyer will help you know what to expect before making the decision to file for divorce.
 A divorce can be a long process, and preparation is key in minimizing the length of your case and keeping costs down.
 Discuss your case with a Florida divorce attorney to help determine the best course of action in your dissolution of marriage case.

 A paternity lawyer can assist you if your ex will not allow you to have visitation or time-sharing with your son or daughter.
 Many people today choose not to get married, but still have minor children together.
 A paternity lawyer will help you understand father's rights in Florida and ensure you are allowed the appropriate visitation with your child.
 Alternatively, a paternity lawyer can help defend mother's rights in situations where a father is attempting to re-enter a child's life.

 If a father is unsure if the child is his biological son/daughter, a paternity lawyer can assist in getting a court ordered paternity test.
 Once paternity is established, a paternity lawyer will help establish a custody arrangement that works for you and your ex as well as calculating child-support obligations and determining if retroactive child-support should be awarded.

 A divorce lawyer will help with disputes regarding alimony or child support.
 Many spouses are self-employed and may attempt to hide assets or show less income than they really earn.
 A child support lawyer will help ensure that income and assets are properly calculated and only the proper deductions are taken when calculating alimony or child support.